rwidjaja/atscale-gatling/README.md

 - Built-in executors for extract, simulation, and archive workflows
 - Open and closed workload models (arrival-rate and concurrent-user)
 - Docker-friendly with helper scripts and optional truststore support
+- Pre-built binary executable for macOS (`dist/main`)
+- Multi-host support: extract queries from one host, run simulations on another
+- Editable runtime configuration: modify simulation parameters and injection steps on the fly

 📦 Features